-An application will not be considered without specific documentation of yearly funds available to cover each year of study at the University.
-Louisiana Tech University estimates the student’s average cost for an academic term of twelve months to be:
+An application will not be considered without specific documentation of yearly funds available to cover each academic term of study.
+Louisiana Tech University estimates the student’s average cost for an academic term of nine months (Fall, Winter, and Spring) to be:

 **Fees are subject to change without notice.** Any changes will be updated here.

-When the required credentials are on file, your application will be processed and you will be notified of the decision by mail.
-We cannot give this information out over the phone.
+When the required credentials are on file, your application will be processed and you will be notified of the decision.
 If you want anyone other than yourself to receive information, we must have written permission from you stating the full name of the person.